International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 ## Target View: Preconfigured testbed (not available yet)
-Preconfigured setup that can be directly launched
+Preconfigured setup that can be directly launched [TODO SQS: explain how to start the preconfigured setup]

 DAPS:
 * can be reached at http://localhost:4567